NorthernWidget/ALog/README.md

 ##### Watchdog timer

 The watchdog timer will automatically reboot the ALog data logger if it stalls out while logging for more than 8 seconds.
-This can help to recover from any software errors, as well as any unforeseen circumstances arising in the field (e.g., jostled while logging causing a disruption of some connectinos).
+This can help to recover from any software errors, as well as any unforeseen circumstances arising in the field (e.g., jostled while logging causing a disruption of some connections).
 This can really save the day!

 ##### LED messages